Neil Bossart, President

 Mrs. Oliveria has performed over 300 hours of surface based radio telemetry to successfully determine critical habitat and foraging territories of rare bat species.
 Mrs. Oliveria has completed numerous Indiana bat roosting and foraging habitat assessments as well as emergence surveys for USFWS concurrence.
 She has also performed wetland and stream identifications, assessments, and delineations for a variety of clients including private individuals, corporations, and government agencies.

 Mrs. Oliveria has assisted with a multitude of environmental studies from water quality sample collection to macroinvertebrate surveys.
-Mrs. Oliveria has completed a 38 hour Army Corps of Engineers wetland delineation training program and has assisted with and performed numerous wetland and stream identifications, delineations, and resource assessments.
+Mrs. Oliveria has completed a 38 hour USACE wetland delineation training program and has assisted with and performed numerous wetland and stream identifications, delineations, and resource assessments.
 Other duties for Mrs. Oliveria include collection of sub-meter GPS data, assembling field data, GPS data, writing technical reports, submittal of agency consultation letters and project review letters, and assisting with the preparation of 404/401 permit applications.

 Ethan Okon, Project Scientist